yempi/MechaCar-Statistical-Analysis/README.md

 - Resale Value
 - Maintenance Cost

+** Null Hypothesis
-* Null Hypothesis: when a comparison is done, the statistical difference between MechaCar metrics and the competitions' metrics is zero.
+- when a comparison is done, the statistical difference between MechaCar metrics and the competitions' metrics is zero.

+** Alternative Hypothesis
-* Alternative Hypothesis: the difference between the comparison from MechaCar's analysis vs the competitions' vary significantly.
+- the difference between the comparison from MechaCar's analysis vs the competitions' vary significantly.

+** Statistical Test:
-* Statistical Test: one-tailed t-tests, to observe the results from a higher or lower preference.
+- one-tailed t-tests, to observe the results from a higher or lower preference.

-* Data needed to run statistical test:
+** Data needed to run statistical test:
   - Cost
   - Fuel efficiency
   - Safety Rating
   - Resale Value
   - Maintenance Cost
   - Horsepower

-What statistical test would you use to test the hypothesis?
-And why?
-What data is needed to run the statistical test?